ReviveToday/website/psp/firmware.md

     </div>
 </div>

-If you have any firmware versions not listed above, [please send a zipped copy of the EBOOT to us](mailto:admin@revive.today).
+If you have any firmware versions not listed above, [discuss this with us on the ReviveToday Discord](https://revive.today/discord).